severalnines/docs/user-guide/dashboard.rst

 Disable Firewall                    Yes - Firewall will be disabled, No - Firewall will not be disabled.
 Disable AppArmor/SElinux            Check to disable AppArmor (Ubuntu) or SElinux (Redhat or CentOS).
 Uninstall Existing MongoDB Packages All existing MongoDB related package will be removed before ClusterControl performs the new installation on the target node.
+Repository                          Default Repository - Provision software by setting up and using the database vendor's preferred software repository.
+ClusterControl will always install the latest version of what is provided by database vendor repository.
+Internal Repostory - Provision software by using the pre-existing software repository already setup on the nodes.
+User has to set up the software repository manually on each database node and ClusterControl will use this repository for deployment.
+This is good if the database nodes are running without internet connections.
+Local Mirrored Repository - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
+This is a preferred option when you have to scale the Galera Cluster in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.
 Deploy                              Start the database deployment.
 =================================== ===========